 - 15. To distinguish between oil lost by physical means and oilthathasbeendegraded, biodegradable constituents are normalized to a resistant biomarker compound.
 Hopanes often serve as this biomarker compound because they are highly resistant to biodegradation and exist in all crude oils.
 Normalizing to hopane automatically accounts for disappearance of oil by physical washout mechanisms.
 In refined oils that have no hopanes biodegradation can be confirmed by normalizing to a highly substitute 4-ring PAH or by examining the relative rates of disappearance of alkanes and PAH homologs. - 16.
-It is important to note that some bioremediation products contains urfact ant sandemuls ifiers that change the appearance and mobility of the oil.
-These processes should be distinguished from true biodegradation.
+It is important to note that some bioremediation products contain surfact ant sandemuls if is should be distinguished from true biodegradation.